statamic/docs/content/collections/docs/git-integration.md

 STATAMIC_GIT_ENABLED=true
 ```

-By default, content will automatically be committed as it's changed, but you can customize your git workflow using the provided [configuration options](#configuration).
+By default, content will be committed automatically as it's changed, but you can customize your git workflow using the provided [configuration options](#configuration).

 ## Configuration

-Git workflow can configured in your `config/statamic/git.php` file, or per environment in your `.env` file.
+Git workflow can be configured in your `config/statamic/git.php` file, or per environment in your `.env` file.

 ## Git User